andyw8/andyw8.github.io/_posts/2018-07-15-prevent-false-positives-rspec-error.markdown

   end
 ```

-Re-running the test now results in a proper failure:
+Re-running the test now results in an actual failure:

 ```
 expected ArgumentError with "No name given", got #<NoMethodError: undefined method `run' for #<Hello:0x007f8868b8d0d8>> with backtrace: